ilyla/Sleepy-Story-Samantha/Chapter 4 - The Game.md

-I never go to Tim Hortons, so I apologize if this depiction is not realistic
+I never go to Tim Horton's, so I apologize if this depiction is not realistic

 ------------

   Samantha awoke the next day in a jumble of sheets and comforter, two of her three pillows on the floor halfway across the room.
 At first, she just laid there, eyes closed, letting herself come to.
-Lifting her arm from where it hang off the bed, she openned her eyes to find her smooth, red hair strewn across her face.
+Lifting her arm from where it hang off the bed, she opened her eyes to find her smooth, red hair strewn across her face.
 Removing the hair, she took a deep breath in, held it, and stretched both her arms, and her legs.
 Her last pillow fell off the bed.
 And as she sat up, her eyes still only half open, she realized that she had been sleeping with her feet near her headboard, completely upside own from her normal position.
 A moment later, an alert rang from her phone.
 It was her friend.
-She had to reach to grab her phone from it's charger, and in doing so she realized she was completely nude, with her pagamas and underwear piled up on the floor next to her. *Now how did that happen?* She instincively covered up with the bedsheet, and grabbed her phone from its spot on the floor.
+She had to reach to grab her phone from it's charger, and in doing so she realized she was completely nude, with her pajamas and underwear piled up on the floor next to her. *Now how did that happen?* She instinctively covered up with the bedsheet, and grabbed her phone from its spot on the floor.

 `<6:56 AM>`